 Allied forces were organised into two task forces.
 Task Force 545, responsible for the eastern part of the island, was built on the British 8th Army including the 1st Canadian Infantry Division and the 1st Canadian Tank Brigade.
 It was commanded by General Sir Bernard Montgomery.
 The Task Force 343 in the west was based on the 7th US Army commanded by Lieutenant General George S. Patton.
 Both Armies reported to General Alexander, Commander 15th Army Group.

 Just after dawn on July 10, the seaborne assault began.
 The Canadians were on the left flank of the British landings that spread over 40 miles of shoreline, landing near Pachino.
 The Americans established their beachheads to the west.
-The plan saw the British fighting up the east coast of the island while the Americans cleared the west and moved eastwards towards Messina.
+The plan had the British fighting up the east coast of the island while the Americans cleared the west and moved eastwards towards Messina.
 The Canadians moved through the mountains and hills aiming for the base of the imposing volcanic cone of Mount Etna.
-The plan was to push the enemy into a pocket north of Etna and prevent them from escaping to the mainland.
+Their plan was to push the enemy into a pocket north of Etna and prevent them from escaping to the mainland.

 The next day, the Canadians pushed forward from Pachino on dusty mine-filled roads, meeting only light resistance from Italian coastal troops.
 Progress was hampered by the thousands of Italian troops wanting to surrender.
 With the Italian Army crumbling, the Germans focussed on establishing strong defences by fortifying hilltop towns and villages and building almost impregnable positions.